 As part of the program, students receive a stipend of $7,000 to cover tuition and living expenses, while interning four days a week at a union or worker-rights organization.
 During the evenings and all-day on Fridays, students take classes with the renowned Labor Studies faculty at the Murphy Institute.
 Upon completion of the program, undergraduate students earn 16 credits and are awarded a Certificate in Labor Studies, and graduate students earn 12 credits and are awarded a Graduate Certificate in Labor Studies.
 These credits can be applied towards the MA in Labor Studies.

-Applications for Fall 2016 are due June 1, 2016.
-The Fall 2016 semester runs from August 25, to December 21, 2016.
+Applications for Spring 2016 are due November 1, 2016.
+The Spring 2016 semester runs from January 23 to May 19, 2016.
 New York Union Semester accepts applicants for Fall and Spring semester ONLY.
 Each semester consists of 1-week orientation, fifteen weeks of internship and classes, and a finals week.

 The program welcomes undergraduates, recent college graduates, and graduate students from anywhere in the world.
 New York Union Semester is a seventeen-week, full-time commitment.
 Program participants will not have time for additional classes and/or work a second job.

 In order to qualify for admission to New York Union Semester, undergraduate applicants must have a minimum cumulative GPA of 2.5, and must have successfully completed 45 college credits before the start of the New York Union Semester.
 Graduate applicants must have a bachelor’s degree or a GPA of a 3.0 or higher in a post-baccalaureate program.